Investor Relations

 The Annual Securities Report includes risk factors related to the Group’s business and financial information that may have a significant impact on investors’ decision-making.

-The Group operates multiple information systems and strives to maintain stable operations by regularly updating legacy systems and implementing safeguards to prevent data leaks and ensure clear operational protocols being fully communicated and strictly followed.
+The Group strives to maintain stable operations of its information systems in connection with its business activities.
+Furthermore, in response to the increasingly sophisticated nature of recent cyberattacks, we continuously review our security measures, implementing safeguards to prevent data leaks and ensuring that operational protocols are fully communicated and strictly followed.

-However, information systems may be disrupted by software or hardware problems, human errors, natural disasters, criminal activities, cyberattacks, viruses, or terrorism.
-Such events could lead to data breaches, service disruptions, incorrect billing, delayed reporting, or data loss, which could damage the Group’s reputation and adversely impact its business performance and financial condition.
+However, information systems may be disrupted by system failures, human errors, natural disasters or cyberattacks.
+Such events could lead to service disruptions or data breaches, which could damage trust in the Group and its products and services, and adversely impact its business performance and financial condition.

 In the In Vitro Diagnostics (IVD) business, the Group enhances product quality through a dedicated internal quality assurance framework.
 Major IVD group companies hold ISO 13485 certification, the international quality standard for medical devices.

-In the sterilization business of the Healthcare-related Services (HS) business, key sterilization centers have obtained ISO9001 certification, the international standard for quality management systems.
+In the sterilization and surgical support business of the Healthcare-related Services (HS) business, key sterilization centers have obtained ISO9001 certification, the international standard for quality management systems.

 Despite these measures, quality-related issues may still arise from human error or unforeseen circumstances, potentially harming the Group’s reputation and adversely affecting its business and financial performance.

-However, the Group may face delays or underperformance due to difficulty in secure human resource.
-In some cases, projects may be discontinued if they fail to meet regulatory efficacy or safety requirements, leading to unrecoverable costs.
-Failure to respond to rapid technological changes could also diminish the competitiveness of Group's products, services, or business model, adversely affecting its performance and financial condition.
+However, the Group may face delays or underperformance due to difficulty in securing human resources.
+In some cases, projects may be discontinued if they fail to meet standards required for regulatory approval, such as efficacy and safety criteria, leading to unrecoverable costs and potentially necessitating a review of R&D policies.
+Failure to respond to rapid technological changes could also diminish the competitiveness of the Group's products, services, or business model, adversely affecting its performance and financial condition.

 However, if these initiatives are not effectively implemented, combined with Japan’s declining birthrate and aging population, as well as global labor market shifts, the Group may face difficulties in securing and retaining human resources.
 Insufficient human resource development could disrupt business operations and adversely affect the Group’s performance and financial condition.